You are here

 The program welcomes undergraduate, recent college graduates, and graduate students from New York State.
 Community Semester is a 17-week, full-time commitment.
 Community Semester students will not have time for additional classes and/or a second job.

-In order to qualify for admission to Community Semester, undergraduate applicants must have a minimum cumulative GPA of at least 2.0; and meet the University's College Readiness Requirements in reading, writing, and mathematics.
+In order to qualify for admission to Community Semester, undergraduate applicants must have earned at least 24 credits at an accredited college or university; maintained a minimum cumulative GPA of at least 2.0; and met the University's College Readiness Requirements in reading, writing, and mathematics.
 Graduate applicants must have a bachelor’s degree and at least a 2.5 GPA or higher from an accredited undergraduate institution.

 To speak with the Community Semester NYC Coordinator, Crystal Joseph, call (212) 857-1966 or email CommunitySemester@sps.cuny.edu.